Community Service Committee

 Youth Service Committee

-The youth services committee members have an opportunity to experience and manage multiple grant requests that impact the youth in our immediate area.
-Past youth service grant requests have come from Claire’s Day, Books for Buddies, Children & Youth Services, and others.
-This committee will manage grant requests during each of the grant cycles, participate in site visits and make recommendation to their committee for projects they feel will have the greatest impact, meeting 4-6 times per year.
-The committee discovers the problems challenging young people, cooperates with existing social agencies, and establishes help with new organizations when needed.
-Additionally the committee and its members will serve Kids Unlimited with a hands on project.
+The Youth Services Committee members have an opportunity to experience and manage multiple grant requests that impact the youth in our immediate area.
+Past Youth Service grant requests have come from Claire’s Day, Toledo School for the Arts, Early Childhood Development and more.
+This committee will manage grant requests during each of the grant cycles, participate in site visits and make recommendations to the committee for projects they feel will have the greatest impact.
+The committee discovers the problems challenging young people, cooperates with existing social service agencies and establishes help with new organizations when needed.